teamcentennials/Waste2Wealth/README.md

 ![image](https://github.com/teamcentennials/Waste2Wealth/assets/95966154/be0a6ffc-ba2a-41c8-b792-278ed69a75e6)

-During this hackathon we worked on the track Solve for Mumbai and got overwhelming user feedback and on ground metoring from best in the industry
+During this hackathon we worked on the track Solve for Mumbai and got overwhelming user feedback and on ground Mentoring from best in the industry